What Is UV Printing and How Does It Work? A Beginner's Guide

 Acrylic's smooth, glassy surface often needs careful handling with other methods like laser engraving, which can leave burn marks.

-But UV printing lays down color directly and cleanly.
+But UV printing on acrylic lays down color directly and cleanly.
 It's a go-to choice for stylish menu boards, modern photo frames, and colorful office signs - all without cracking or yellowing over time.

 Glass